tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 similar_i@2x.webp

-Or two-letter As that only slightly differ in the font size:
+Or two letters A that only slightly differ in the font size:

 similar_font_size@2x.webp